heolin/funcrowd-dataset/data/ebay_items_attributes/ebay_items_attributes-summary.md

 # Annotation task
 ## Description
-The goal of this task was to find and annotated all named entity in provided sentence.
+The goal of this task was to find and annotated item attributes in the provided sentence.
 Each sentence always contains at least one named enitity, but may contain more.
 Also, each named enitity be represented but one or words.
+Moreover user sees information about the title of the product, path of categories (in which following produt is listed), an example image of the product.

 In this we were using a following set of named entity categories:

 ```